andsyv1/IKT457/README.md

 Grap_T_init_.py has been made whit help from the github https://github.com/cair/TsetlinMachine

-I have had help from chat GPT to find i way to plot the graphs in visualize.py
+I have had help from chat GPT to find i way to plot the graphs whit the nodes and egdes in visualize.py